 We compare the lowest price of the pre-halving boom-bust cycle, which we call the trough price, with the peak price achieved in the post-halving boom-bust cycle.

-The boom-bust run of 2011 prior to the first halving saw Bitcoin reach a low of $2 after rising to $26 (no this is not in thousands of dollars, just plain dollars).
+The boom-bust run of 2011 before the first halving saw Bitcoin reach a low of $2 after rising to $26 (no, this is not in thousands of dollars, just plain dollars).

 The price then crashed back down to a trough of $200.
 After the second halving, the price peaked at $19,114 in 2017, a nearly 96-fold increase.

 We are not yet through this period, and Bitcoin may still achieve a higher price before the next halving.
 At the time of publication, we are 14 months into this halving period.
 Yet, even if Bitcoin were to reach a peak of $150,000 this cycle, it would still represent only a 47-fold increase compared to prior cycles’ 96-fold and 550-fold increases.

 This analysis demonstrates decreasing upward price reaction from one halving cycle to the next.

 The green columns represent how much the price rose from one cycle’s trough to the next cycle’s peak.
-The red number represents the ‘relative supply shock’.
+The red number represents the ‘relative supply shock.’
 Both can be seen to be diminishing from one period to the next.

 As time progresses, supply shocks could thus be expected to play a much smaller role in Bitcoin’s price increases.
-We should expect to see lower halving-induced trough-to-peak changes in magnitude on Bitcoin’s price.
+We should expect lower halving-induced trough-to-peak changes in magnitude on Bitcoin’s price.
 Peaks will be smaller as the supply shocks themselves become smaller.